vikchupak/AWS/network/dns/zones.md

 # Public hosted zone

-- A Public Hosted Zone is for domains that must be reachable from the public internet
+- A Public Hosted Zone is for domains that must be reachable from the public internet & VPCs

 ```
 mycompany.com